proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 + rte_mempool

   The rte_mempool uses a per-lcore cache inside the mempool.
-  For non-EAL pthreads, ``rte_lcore_id()`` will not return a valid number.
+  For unregistered non-EAL pthreads, ``rte_lcore_id()`` will not return a valid number.
-  So for now, when rte_mempool is used with non-EAL pthreads, the put/get operations will bypass the default mempool cache and there is a performance penalty because of this bypass.
+  So for now, when rte_mempool is used with unregistered non-EAL pthreads, the put/get operations will bypass the default mempool cache and there is a performance penalty because of this bypass.
-  Only user-owned external caches can be used in a non-EAL context in conjunction with ``rte_mempool_generic_put()`` and ``rte_mempool_generic_get()`` that accept an explicit cache parameter.
+  Only user-owned external caches can be used in an unregistered non-EAL context in conjunction with ``rte_mempool_generic_put()`` and ``rte_mempool_generic_get()`` that accept an explicit cache parameter.

 + rte_ring

   rte_ring supports multi-producer enqueue and multi-consumer dequeue.
-  However, it is non-preemptive, this has a knock on effect of making rte_mempool non-preemptable.
+  However, it is non-preemptive, this has a knock on effect of making rte_mempool non-preemptible.

   .. note::